 - Strong personal patient interactions with diverse populations

-- Particular success in core scientific coursework, including retaking core science courses if done poorly
+- Particular success in core scientific coursework, including retaking core science courses for a better grade if necessary

 - Character - writing demonstrates professionalism, integrity, diversity, resiliency, maturity, leadership, and spark

-- Program fit - explain why OHSU would be the best fit for you
+- Program fit - explain why OHSU is the best physician-scientist training program for you

 - Community involvement - participation in a range of groups at various levels as leader and team member